drand/website/docs/docs/specification.md

 beacon generated, the round of this beacon and signature.
 See the [beacon chain](#beacon-chain) section for more information.

+### Beacon ID
+It is the unique identifier among existing beacons running on drand node.
+Thanks to this ID, each drand node can dispatch messages received to the correct internal process to attend it.
+It is set by the leader when starting a new beacon.
+For backward compatibility reasons, the default id for pre-existing beacon is an empty string.
+The word `default` is reserved as an equivalent.

 ### Group configuration

 Group configuration: A structure that contains all the necessary information